Nether Heyford: The Roman period

 In 1940 the brickworks in Furnace Lane were closed.
 This was followed soon after by the closure of the Bricklayers Arms on the canal bridge.

-The early 1940s marked the sombre war years.
-Evacuee children began to arrive in the village and at first took their lessons in the Church and Chapel school rooms.
+Evacuee children at first took their lessons in the Church and Chapel school rooms.
 Heyford had its own Dad's Army under the leadership of Charlie Highfield.
 They were the 24th platoon F company of the 11th Northamptonshire Regiment of Home Guards.

 In 1941 Albert Garrett became clerk to the parish council, a post which he held until 1975.
 In 1942 the Rev Isham Longden died aged 82.
 He had been Rector of Heyford since 1897.
 In 1947 Mr Woods succeeded Mr Carrington as headmaster.

 The later 1940s marked a new postwar era.
 The Rev Isham Longden had left money in his will to buy a new church bell, and local people raised sufficient funds to buy a second one.
 This increased the number of bells from four to six, enabling many more combinations of 'changes' to be rung.
 The bells are still regularly rung today.

 In 1947, in recognition of the homecoming of Heyford's demobilized service men, a 'supper and social' was organized by the Parish Council.

 Also in 1947 the Women's Branch of the British Legion was formed, and Mrs Nen Blaney became its first president.